 4. Discover ocelots in Costa Rica

 Ok, so ocelots aren’t exactly a “big cat” but trust us, they’re an exotic cat you don’t want to miss.
 Typically found hiding amongst the forests throughout Costa Rica, their distinct spotted pattern may be easy to recognize but not as easy to spot.
-Some of the best parks to see these beautiful cats include Monteverde Cloud Forest Reserve, Santa Rosa National Park or Arenal Volcano National Park (you can visit some of these on our Viva Costa Rica trip).
-Ocelots are nocturnal and sleep in trees during the day, so be sure to keep your eyes up in the trees and you may get lucky!
-Like many cats, big and small, these creatures face habitat loss due to deforestation, and so they’ve adapted and can now be found in a variety of places from the U.S. to Argentina.
+Some of the best parks to see these beautiful cats include Monteverde Cloud Forest Reserve, Santa Rosa National Park or Arenal Volcano National Park, which you can all visit on our Costa Rica National Parks trip!

 3. Go in search of leopards in Zambia

-The stealth, sneaky, secretive master of camo is one of the hardest big cats to see in the wild.
-Your best bet?
-Venture to Zambia’s South Luangwa National Park (AKA the valley of the leopards) namely because it has one of the highest populations of leopards in Africa.
-You may find these elusive creatures in their favorite places like laying in the trees, lurking in the bush or perched on rocky formations.
-The distinctive leopard is one of the most hunted big cats in the world.
-Organizations and conservations are crucial for the future of the species, and that’s why Contiki and TreadRight is proud to work and support The Cape Leopard Trust project that takes urgent action in collaring, tracking, and monitoring the endangered Cape Leopard in the Cederberg region.
+The stealthy, sneaky, secretive master of camo is one of the hardest big cats to see in the wild.
+Your best bet to spot a Leopard?
+Venture to Zambia’s South Luangwa National Park, AKA the valley of the leopards because it has one of the highest populations of leopards in Africa.
+You may find these elusive creatures in their favourite places like laying in the trees, lurking in the bush or perched on rocky formations.

 2. Look for pumas in Patagonia, Chile